 Who Can’t Be a Witness?

-The witness for a South Dakota medical power of attorney cannot be a minor.
+The witness for an MPOA cannot be a minor.

-How Long Is Your South Dakota Medical Power of Attorney Effective?
+How Long Is Your Medical Power of Attorney Effective in South Dakota?

-In South Dakota, a medical power of attorney is effective until the:
+In South Dakota, Medical Power of Attorney is effective until the:

 - Death of the principal